Catch-up on your unused concessional contributions caps

 A simple example

-In 2018-2019, Marguerita reduced her working hours to care for her infant.
+In 2018-2019, Marguerita reduced her working hours to care for her child.
 In August 2019 Marguerita resumed full-time work.
 She was keen to catch-up on her super contributions as far as she could afford to.

 Marguerita’s Total Super Balance on 30 June 2018 was $200,000, so she is eligible to utilse the carry-forward rules.